yahiaqous/ASAC-Course-Reading-Notes/401/class-28.md

 - Once all actions are complete, redirect the user to another page.

-How to import forms from djang?
+How to import forms from django?

         from django import forms